 Before embarking on a career as an attorney, Liz worked as a receptionist and legal assistant at John D. Wheeler & Associates.
 Liz was also an active political advocate, and during the 2010 and 2012 elections, Liz worked for political campaigns as a field organizer and manager to increase voter turnout in southern New Mexico.

 Liz is originally from Pennsylvania, but her husband’s military service has taken them around the country.
-Currently, Liz works from her home in California, while her husband is stationed at the Air Force Space and Missile Systems Center at Los Angeles Air Force Base.
+Currently, Liz works from her home in Virginia.

 COMMENT: Citizens Nowhere: The Anomaly of the Citizenship Status of American Samoans after Tuaua v.
 United States, U. Dayton L. Rev, Volume 42, Issue 3, Winter 2017 Special.